iab131/ARISE-Sim/README.md

 <h2>💡 Why FLL Simulator?</h2>
 <p>
-I built this simulator to make robotics more <strong>accessible</strong>, <strong>engaging</strong>, and <strong>fun</strong>, especially for students who don’t have access to real-world kits.
-Inspired by my experience in <strong>FIRST Tech Challenge (FTC)</strong>, I wanted to give back and create a tool that helps younger students explore robotics in a meaningful way.
+We built this simulator as a team of two students to make robotics more <strong>accessible</strong>, <strong>engaging</strong>, and <strong>fun</strong> — especially for younger students who don’t have access to physical kits.
+Inspired by our experience in <strong>FIRST Tech Challenge (FTC)</strong>, we wanted to give back to the community and help spark curiosity in STEM through a hands-on, interactive learning platform.
 </p>

 <hr>